-- Final Thoughts on the 14 Best Augmented Reality Apps to Try in 2021
+- Final Thoughts on the 14 Best Augmented Reality Apps to Try

 Augmented reality is a type of technology that superimposes digital images over real-time footage of the real world.
 This gives the impression of digital objects being present in the real world.
 This in contrast to virtual reality, where everything is purely digital but at the same time engages all the five senses to give the impression of a real-life experience.
 Check out this article to find out more about the differences between AR and VR.

 There are a number of elements that may count as AR.
 These include digital images, animations, videos, or 3D models superimposed on photos and videos.
 AR can be applied on different types of surfaces as well.
 Other than smartphones, they also work with screens, glasses, handheld devices, mobile phones, and head-mounted displays.

 The tech industry has only recently adopted AR for gaming and retail apps.
 But even in the early stages of its development, it’s already evident that there are a lot of ways to apply the technology to make it useful in daily life.
 Fortunately, many industry leaders believe in the potential of AR.
 And it is only a matter of time before the technology becomes ubiquitous.

 Augmented reality apps are here with us, whether we are prepared for it or not.
 And thanks to this new technology, we are now moving towards a more personalized digital atmosphere where we can interact with digital images for information and entertainment.

 This hype for augmented reality technology all started with the release of Niantic’s Pokemon Go back in 2016.
 Since then, developers have thought of a hundred different ways to use the technology to make things easier.
 Let’s take a look at some of the best augmented reality apps in the market and their practical uses.